-- You work in Puerto Rico for Consumer Banking, North America Cards, Institutional Client Group or Corporate Center and their participating businesses. - You are an active1: - Full-time employee (regularly scheduled to work 40 hours or more a week); - Part-time employee (regularly scheduled to work at least 20 or more hours a week); or - Temporary employee and work for at least 90 days, and you satisfy the definition of a part-time or full-time employee noted above; you become benefits eligible on the date you are employed 90 days without regard for the temporary classification. - You receive regular biweekly or monthly pay; and - > You are employed by a participating employer.
+- You work in Puerto Rico for Consumer Banking, North America Cards, Institutional Client Group or Corporate Center and their participating businesses. - You are an active1: - Full-time employee (regularly scheduled to work 40 hours or more a week); - Part-time employee (regularly scheduled to work at least 20 or more hours a week); or - Temporary employee and work for at least 90 days, and you satisfy the definition of a part-time or full-time employee noted above; you become benefits eligible on the date you are employed 90 days - You receive regular biweekly or monthly pay; and - You are employed by a participating employer.